Estimated reading time: 6 minutes

 This can be particularly challenging because of the unique nature of a church and the unexpected member crisis that needs to be dealt with.

 Learning some time management secrets can help keep the organization focused on achieving its mission and strategy – and get more done!

 1. Know What Needs to Be Done

-The challenge a lot of people have is not knowing what is expected of them and what they are trying to accomplish.
+Many people do not know what is expected of them and what they are trying to accomplish.

-This results in performing tasks that may or may not be helping them achieve what is most important for the success of the organization.
+This ambiguity results in performing tasks that may or may not be helping to achieve what is most important for the organization’s success.

-Every organization should have a strategic plan that results in goals targeted at achieving that strategy.
+Every organization should have a strategic plan that results in goals to achieve its strategy.